MauricioChavesDias/SeeFood-App/README.md

 ## What I learned building this app
 * Maching Learning
-* Supervised , Unsupervised  and Reinforcement Learning.
+* Supervised , Unsupervised  and Reinforcement Learning
+* Pre-trained Machine Learning Model
 * CoreML
-* How to use detect the photo using MLModel.
+* How to use detect the photo using MLModel